Online Chat

 sometimes called Fused Silica; is equally a very good substrate, and probably the most common for ‘high-end’ applications such as semiconductor chips.

-There are a couple of mechanical benefits of quartz over standard soda lime glass – firstly the quartz material is optically pure, with a very high transmission of light even at very low UV wavelengths .
-The second major benefit of quartz is that it has extremely low thermal expansion, and remains dimensionally stable even in extreme temperatures, which also impacts its thermal shock resistance which is very high due to the fact that very little expansion takes place.
-We use JSG2 grade fused silica, transmissions begin at 200nm.
+There are a couple of mechanical benefits of quartz over standard soda lime glass – firstly the quartz material is optically pure, with a very high transmission of light even at very low UV wavelengths.
+The second major benefit of quartz is that it has extremely low thermal expansion, and remains dimensionally stable even in extreme temperatures, which also impacts its thermal shock resistance which is very high because very little expansion takes place.
+Offers excellent transmission from the UV region around 200 nm through the visible spectrum and into the near-infrared (NIR) region, maintaining high transmission up to approximately 2000 nm.

 Quite often, quartz is the chosen substrate used in laser ablation applications, where low wavelengths are used to project through the mask and ablate the surface of various materials.